XLevi9/Final-Project-GIGIH/README.md

 - _id: Unique identifier for each comment.
 - username: The username of the commenter.
 - comment: The content of the comment submitted.
-- timestamp: The time when the comment was submitted.
+- timestamp: The time when the comment was submitted. <br>
-- videoId: Foreign key connecting comments to the related video. <br>
 ### Product <br>
 The "Product" table has the following attributes: <br>
 - _id: Unique identifier for each product.